kenjennings/Melbourne-House-C64-Book1-For-Atari/01_Paranoid_README.md

 Modifications in Atari Assembly port:

-- Some macros were optimized into re-usable functions which reduces final code size.
+- Some macros are optimized into re-usable functions which reduces final code size.

-- Delta handling logic was altered to just increment/decrement values rather than use signed math.
+- Delta handling logic is altered to just increment/decrement values rather than use signed math.

 Additionally, the console keys do the following: